slatedocs/slate/source/index.md

 --------- | ------- |------- | ---------
 SenseSdkError | message | The error message

-# RecipeFiredDelegate
+# After a trigger fires

-Acting on triggers are done by implementing the RecipeFiredDelegate protocol.
-The protocol has one method with one argument that contains the information on why and when the recipe fired.
+Acting on triggers is done by implementing the RecipeFiredDelegate protocol.
+In order to implement the protocol, you must define the recipeFired method, which has one parameter of type RecipeFiredArgs.

+The RecipeFiredArgs contains trigger-specific information which is passed through an array of TriggerFiredArgs.

 ```swift
 class MyCallback : RecipeFiredDelegate {